kolbyn24/Notes/03 - Content/Linux Privilege Escalation.md

 **What commands can the user execute with sudo?
 `sudo -l

+look for wildcards to run anything or try path traversal ``

 **What is the kernel version and architecture type?
 `uname -a
 `uname -r